Complex semisimple quantum groups and representation theory: Complex semisimple quantum groups

 In this chapter we introduce our main object of study, namely complex semisimple quantum groups.
 We complement the discussion with some background material on locally compact quantum groups in general, and on compact quantum groups arising from $ q $-deformations in particular.

 Throughout this chapter we work over the complex numbers $ \mathbb{C} $.
-If $ \H $ is a Hilbert space we write $ \LH(\H) $ for the algebra of bounded operators on $ \H $, and denote by $ \KH(\H) $ the algebra of compact operators.
-If $ A $ is a $ C^* $-algebra we write $ M(A) $ for the multiplier algebra of $ A $ in the sense of $ C^* $-algebras; this needs to be distinguished from the algebraic multiplier algebra $ \M(A) $ in chapter \ref{chhopf}.
+If $ \H $ is a Hilbert space we write $ \LH(\H) $ \nomenclature[o$L(H)$]{$\LH(\H)$}{bounded operators on a Hilbert space $\H$} for the algebra of bounded operators on $ \H $, and denote by $ \KH(\H) $ \nomenclature[o$K(H)$]{$\KH(\H)$}{compact operators on a Hilbert space $\H$} the algebra of compact operators.
+If $ A $ is a $ C^* $-algebra we write $ M(A) $ \nomenclature{$M(A)$}{$C^*$-algebraic multiplier algebra of a $C^*$-algebra $A$} for the multiplier algebra of $ A $ in the sense of $ C^* $-algebras; this needs to be distinguished from the algebraic multiplier algebra $ \M(A) $ in chapter \ref{chhopf}.
 By slight abuse of notation, we use the symbol $ \otimes $ to denote algebraic tensor products, tensor products of Hilbert spaces, minimal tensor products of $ C^* $-algebras, or spatial tensor products of von Neumann algebras.
 It should always be clear from the context which tensor product is used.
 If $ X $ is a subset of a Banach space $ B $ we write $ [X] \subset B $ for the closed linear span of $ X $.
 For general background on $ C^* $-algebras and von Neumann algebras we refer to \cite{Murphybook}.